 This project consists of modifications to the C&SF Project to provide more natural hydrologic conditions in Taylor Slough and to minimize damaging flood releases to Barnes Sound/Manatee Bay, while maintaining flood protection for adjacent agricultural lands.
-The FY 2010 activities include the completion of design and construction of the S-331 command building, continued construction of the Southern Detention Area, continued engineering and design of remaining detention areas and culverts, canal backfilling, water quality monitoring, and levee vegetative removal.
+The FY 2011 activities include initiating construction of the north detention area and L-31 W tie-back levee, continued engineering and design of remaining detention areas and culverts, canal backfilling, water quality monitoring, and levee vegetative removal.

-• West Palm Beach Canal, Canal-51/Stormwater Treatment Area 1-East (C-51/STA 1E) Project
+• West Palm Beach Canal, Canal-51/Stormwater Treatment Area 1 East (C-51/STA 1E) Project

 This project consists of design and construction of the C-51/STA 1E project to provide flood control for the western C-51 basin, provide water quality enhancement, and to restore a portion of the historic Everglades flows.
-FY 2010 activities include continued monitoring on the field test of the Periphyton Storm Water Treatment Area (PSTA) within the STA-1E and culvert repair work.
-Results of the field test, which have been delayed due to the continuing drought conditions in south Florida, are expected to clarify the benefits of full implementation of PSTA technology at STA-1E in future years.
+FY 2011 activities include completion of monitoring on the field test of the Periphyton Storm Water Treatment Area (PSTA) within the STA 1E and culvert repair work.

-Everglades and South Florida Ecosystem Restoration Critical Projects (\$1,725,000)
+Everglades and South Florida Ecosystem Restoration Critical Projects (\$5,170,000)

 This program involves the implementation of "critical restoration projects" authorized in Section 528 of WRDA 1996, as modified by WRDA 2007, Section 6006.
-FY 2010 activities include continuation of construction on the Seminole Big Cypress project; initiation of the Post Authorization Change (PAC) report; and preventative maintenance for the Ten Mile Creek project.
+FY 2011 activities include continuation of construction on the Seminole Big Cypress project and completion of the Post Authorization Change (PAC) report for the Ten Mile Creek project.

-Kissimmee River Restoration (\$44,673,000)
+Kissimmee River Restoration (\$22,500,000)

 This project involves restoring the historic habitat in much of the Kissimmee River floodplain and restoring water-level fluctuations and seasonal discharges from Lakes Kissimmee, Cypress, and Hatchineha in the upper basin.
-The FY 2010 activities include completion of construction on the second Reach 4 backfill contract; continuation of the River Acres Flood Proofing and plans and specifications on remaining components; initiation of construction on the CSX Railroad, the Pool D Oxbow, the U-Shaped Weir; and the C-37 widening.
+The FY 2011 activities include construction of the U-shaped weir and continuation of design on remaining features.

-Modified Water Deliveries (MWD) to Everglades National Park (\$4,188,000)
+Modified Water Deliveries (MWD) to Everglades National Park